JPatel87/locks-of-lush/README.md

 * Make booking
     * There are two separate "make booking" forms - one for the admin and one for the user.
 The only difference between them is that the admin form displays the user field to enable the admin to select a user from a dropdown list to book an appointment for.
 Whereas the user form does not display the user id field at all - it takes the logged in user's id automatically for the booking they make.
 This is to stop users from having control over any others users bookings.
     * The "make booking" form contains the following required entries; client first name, client last name, date, time, stylist and service.
+    * The client first and last name capitalise upon successful form submission so if the user has entered these details in lowercase, it will not matter.
     * All fields are required - so if any information is left out the form will not submit and the user will be notified to either fill in the field or select an item.
     * If the user submits a valid form, they will be re-directed to the bookings page and a message will be displayed at the top of the page informing the user that the request was successful.
     * If the form is completed in full but the information is not valid - then an error message will be displayed at the top of the page informing the user that the request was unsuccessful and requesting them to address the errors.